waxbetty/Sushi-fork-1/readme.md

 }
 ```

-Note the _margin collapsing_ beween the H1 and H2 tags.
+Note the _margin collapsing_ between the H1 and H2 and paragraph tags.

 ## Formatting the Navigation

-Note that we have two unordered lists in our page.
+Note that we have two `<ul>`s - unordered lists - in our page.

 Add a _class_ to the `<ul>` that will form the navigation for our page.
 We now have a name space that will allow us to target it exclusively:

 ```html
 <ul class="nav">